 At boot time, the boot image validates the A and B image, and if it is not instructed otherwise, it executes the newer of the two images.
 Because the L1 is running one of the two images, the image not in use is the image that will be overwritten when the firmware is upgraded.
-You need to re-boot any L1 update either by power-cycling the IRU or by using the L1 command reboot_l1.
+You need to re-boot any L1 update either by power-cycling the IRU or by using the L1 command reboot\11.

-Typically, you will upgrade the firmware through the network connection from the LAN console workstation to the L1:
+Typically, you will upgrade the firmware through the network connection from the console to the L1:

+'''

-\$> /usr/cpu/firmware/sysco/flashsc --12 10.1.1.1 -p /usr/cpu/firmware/sysco/l1.bin all
+$> /usr/cpu/firmware/sysco/flashsc --12 10.1.1.1 -p

+/usr/cpu/firmware/sysco/ll.bin all

+'''